 The District prepares air emission inventories for criteria pollutants and toxic air contaminants for stationary sources, and is responsible for preparing air emissions inventory reports for stationary sources annually, biennially, or once every four years depending on the applicable requirements specified by Rule 19.3 and District policies.

-The District is responsible for preparing air emissions inventory reports for facilities annually, biennially, or once every four years depending on the applicable requirements specified by Rule 19.3, CARB’s Criteria and Emissions Inventory Guideline Regulations and District policies.
-The emissions included in an inventory are typically from stationary emitting devices required to have District permits located at a regulated facility.
-Emitting devices that are permit exempt may also be included in the inventory.
-Emissions from mobile sources, natural sources and accidental releases are not included in the inventory.
+The emissions included in an inventory are typically from stationary emitting devices required to have District permits located or operated at a stationary source.
+Emitting devices that are exempt from permit requirements may also be included in these emission inventories.
+Emissions from mobile sources, natural sources and accidental releases are not included in these emission inventories.
 The District provides emission calculation procedures on how to quantify emissions from various devices.

 For the “Hot Spots” Program, once the toxic emissions are quantified, the District is required to prioritize and categorize the subject facilities to determine if a health risk assessment is warranted.
 The District utilizes a prioritization procedure which takes into consideration potency, toxicity, quantity of emissions and proximity of the facility to potential receptors and any other factor that the District finds may indicate that a facility poses a potential risk to receptors.
 The prioritization procedure categorizes the facilities as a high, intermediate or low priority.
 Facilities categorized as “high” are subject to health risk assessment (HRA) requirements.
 Facilities categorized as “intermediate” may be subject to HRA requirements.
 Facilities categorized as “low” are not subject to HRA requirements.